miguelmota/ethereum-development-with-go-book/en/transactions/README.md

 # Transactions

-These sections will discuss how to make a transaction on Ethereum using the go-ethereum `ethclient` package.
+These sections will discuss how to query and make transactions on Ethereum using the go-ethereum `ethclient` package.